LafeLabs/page/README.md

 To edit this page, hit the pencil icon.
 Then you can edit this text, delete it etc.  Think of this like a chalk board or dry erase board: anyone can edit or delete at any time.
 But unlike a real chalk board, this whole thing self-replicates.
 If you want a second chalk board, you have to go back to the chalk board store, buy another one, and take it home.
 If you want another one of these, you can make a new directory and copy the files at zero cost in a few seconds.
 This is the true power of information on the modern Internet: it can replicate in such a way that in theory one copy can become billions in a matter of hours.

 To make your own sub-page to this one, enter the name of your new page in "NEWPAGE" and hit enter or return or go.
-This should will create a link to the "mkdir" program which will give you a link to the new page you just made, which has the replicator program in it.
+This will create a link to the "mkdir" program which will give you a link to the new page you just made, which has the replicator program in it.
 Click through to your new page, then click on the replicator.php program to run it.
 After it's run there should be a link to the main page, which will start out with a copy of this tutorial.
 Edit this page to be whatever it should be, with a link back to this page for future people who copy the System.

 To create your own free web page on [000webhost](https://www.000webhost.com/), go to the link, get a free account, and create a new file in your home web directory called replicator.php, and copy/paste the code from here: